jaymehall/prompt-pilot/README.md

 ## Overview

 **PromptPilot** is a full-stack AI customization tool that lets users design, test, and refine GPT agents using custom prompts and system instructions — all in a polished, side-by-side interface.
-Built with React, FastAPI, and PostgreSQL, the platform supports OpenAI API integration, secure prompt sessions, and user-friendly UX with a dark, modern aesthetic.
+Built with React, FastAPI, and PostgreSQL, the platform supports OpenAI and Claude API integration, secure prompt sessions, and user-friendly UX with a dark, modern aesthetic.

 PromptPilot is both a productivity tool and an educational experience: it empowers anyone — devs, writers, educators — to explore AI behavior design without needing to code.

 ## Features

-- Prompt & System Inputs: Side-by-side layout with GPT (Claude/Grok planned)
+- Prompt & System Inputs: Side-by-side layout with GPT and Claude (Grok planned)
+- Model Toggle: Seamless GPT-3.5 and Claude 3.5 selection with persistent context
+- Dynamic Labeling: Assistant responses labeled as GPT or Claude in real-time
-- Markdown Output Viewer: Renders GPT responses cleanly
+- Markdown Output Viewer: Renders LLM responses cleanly
 - Save Sessions: Prompts, system instructions, model, and output device-based export/import (cloud/local DB support coming soon)
 - Export/Import Sessions: Save and upload `.md`, `.json`, or `.txt` prompt files
 - Auth (v2): Planned JWT login system with user-specific session history and analytics